iryanto95/chatmon/README.md

 # chatmon
  The best chat companion ever!

- Use desktop Google Chrome for the best experience.
-Currently not optimized for mobile browsers.
+ Use desktop browsers for the best experience.
+Currently not supported for mobile browsers.

 ## How to use Chatmon